Medecins Sans Frontieres (Doctors Without Borders)

 |In their own words||“[A]n international, independent, medical humanitarian organization” that “deliver[s] emergency aid to people affected by armed conflict, epidemics, natural disasters and exclusion from healthcare.”|

-- Donors include Belgium, Denmark, Switzerland, Japan, and Canada.
+- Donors include Switzerland, Japan, Canada, and the United Nations.
 (See table below for further funding information.)

 - According to MSF, “Since 2016, we refuse to take funds from the European Union, its Member States and Norway, in opposition to their damaging deterrence policies on migration and their intensifying attempts to push people away from European shores.”